1985 Campeonato Brasileiro Série A

 The 1985 Campeonato Brasileiro Série A was the 29th edition of the Campeonato Brasileiro Série A. Coritiba won the championship for the first time, beating Bangu in the finals; both qualified for the 1986 Copa Libertadores.

 This season bears the bizarre distinction of being one of the few seasons in recorded top-level professional worldwide football history in which a team won the national championship outright while scoring fewer goals than it allowed.
-Coritiba managed to win the title despite finishing with a negative overall goal differential.
+Coritiba won the title despite finishing with a negative overall goal differential.
 Another example is the 1986 K League, another split phase competition where the team that won a phase performed badly in another, before winning a finals knock out competition to win the championship.

 Uberlândia finished with a goal differential of zero, but ended in 37th place.

 Format

 There was a first phase (which consisted of two rounds), a second phase, a semifinal, and a final.
 During the first two phases, a win counted as two points while a draw counted as one, as was common at the time.